brycebolton17/CTkinter-NFT-portfolio/README.md

 - Refresh live prices, including every nft set, ETH, SOL and USD - HUF price.
 It also re calculates the whole portfolio.

+- MVP of the day: the set with the highest volume change (%) in 24h.
+Only Opensea nft included in this feature.

 - Light / Dark mode, using the built in system setting from your device.